 Weight Gain is a Serious Issue for Bulldogs

-Carrying extra weight puts added pressure on joints and bones and increases the risk for these types of diseases.
+Like their American bulldog cousins, our dogs generally have hefty appetites and don’t always stop eating when they should.
+Carrying extra weight puts added pressure on joints and bones and increases the risk for certain types of diseases such as:

 On a bulldog, you should be able to see a slight indent between the ribs and the hips.
 From the side, you should notice an upward rise from the end of the rib cage through the belly.